rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

 QUESTION: What are the benefits of discoverability, collaboration, ease of integration, etc. and other advanced features offered by vendors?

-PROTIP: Consider the strategy of getting going quickly with a vendor which offers low-cost start-up costs (such as Microsoft).
+PROTIP: Consider the strategy of getting going quickly with a vendor which offers low-cost <a href="#StartupCost">start-up costs</a>.
 Then your organization can gain the experience needed to more wisely evaluate the value of additional features among all vendors.